kandrelczyk/tauri-leptos-template/README.md

 * sending events to the front-end
 * logging on both front-end and back-end
 * Tailwind CSS integration
+* Tray Icon

 ### Desktop app

+Make sure you have trau-cli updated to the latestes version.

 Run `cargo tauri dev`